OlexOlex/TPE-Module/README.md

 ![Module photos](https://github.com/OlexOlex/TPE-Module/blob/master/Hardware%2BChassis/Pictures/IMG_20160630_033513.jpg)

-The website can look like this in english, there is an english and a german sample config file available (enable or disable any output, name anything as you wish.
-The "Unlock" and "Beep" are just an example, you need to attach a custom module to an output port in order to get any functionality from the two binary outputs)
+The website can look like this in english, there is an english and a german sample config file available<br/>
+Enable or disable any outputs options to be displayed and name (mostly) anything as you wish.<br>
+The "Unlock" and "Beep" are just an example, you need to attach a custom module to an output port in order to get any functionality from the two binary outputs.
+They turn "on" for 20ms  when activated.

 ![Main website screenshot](https://github.com/OlexOlex/TPE-Module/blob/master/Software/Pictures/English_website_v1.0.png) ![Status and turn-off website screenshot](https://github.com/OlexOlex/TPE-Module/blob/master/Software/Pictures/English_website_status_wifi_v1.1.png)